larssonandreas/nordnet-api-example/README.md

 PublicKey encryption modules.
 The client is intended for demo and educational purposes but could be altered to be used for other purposes if needed.

-Comments has been added in order to give breif guidance on what each section of the code does, however it is not inteneded to be a "learn-to-program"-tutorial and prior coding experience is adviced.
+Comments has been added in order to give brief guidance on what each section of the code does, however it is not intended to be a "learn-to-program"-tutorial and prior coding experience is advised.

-The example code has (**on purpose**) been keept simple and scaled down in order to keep it to the bare essentiasl and therefor it **DOES NOT** include any **exception/error handling** or logging.
+The example code has (**on purpose**) been kept simple and scaled down in order to keep it to the bare essentials and therefor it **DOES NOT** include any **exception/error handling** or logging.

 # Up and running
 The following steps needs to be completed in order to get the integration up and running.
 * Step 1: Getting a developer account
 * Step 2: Install code dependencies and run the provided code

 ### Setting up the required accounts
-Register an account with the Nordnet API developer programme to setup a username and password to be used with the code. https://api.test.nordnet.se/
+Register an account with the Nordnet API developer program to setup a username and password to be used with the code. https://api.test.nordnet.se/

 ### Installation
 ```
 1. Download the example code
-2. Add your credentials to the crednetials.json file
+2. Add your credentials to the credentials.json file
 3. run main.py
 ```